gd741/GD-Team-Profile-Generator/README.md

 ```

 ## Screenshot
-This is a screenshot of the generated HTML webpage.
+Screenshots of the generated HTML page

 ![HTML Screenshot of Team Generator]()